neondatabase/neon/docs/rfcs/025-generation-numbers.md

 The pageserver does not persist this: a generation is only good for the lifetime of a process.

-#### Re-attachment on startup

-On startup, the pageserver will call out to an new control plane `/re-attach` API (see [Generation API](#generation-api)).
-This returns a list of tenants that should be attached to the pageserver, and their generation numbers, which the control plane will increment before returning.

-The pageserver should still scan its local disk on startup, but should _delete_ any local content for tenants not indicated in the `/re-attach` response: their absence is an implicit detach operation.

-#### Reconciliation

-On attachment, the `Tenant` may have some local disk content from previous activity involving this tenant (e.g. it used to be attached here), and this needs reconciling with remote storage.
-Note that "reconcile" in this context is used generically, and does not refer specifically to the logic currently in the `reconcile_with_remote` function.

-Because pageservers have access to the WAL, they don't strictly have to use the latest remote storage contents at all: if the WAL history still contains the data required to bring the pageserver's local state up to date with the tip of the WAL, the pageserver could recover from the WAL and then overwrite whatever is in remote storage.

-However, it is preferable to recover from remote storage rather than to replay WAL, for the following reasons:

-- Simplicity: recovering from remote storage gives identical behavior whether attaching a tenant for the first time or re-attaching later.
-- Efficiency: ingesting the WAL has significant cost beyond the I/O of reading it (compaction, image layer generation).
-We should avoid doing this work twice if there is already remote content available.
-- Reduced load on safekeepers, which are a less scalable resource than S3.

 #### Finding the remote indices for timelines